d2s/Documentation/docs/Parameters.md

 ![New configurations](screenshots/master/rsync/rsync2.png)

 The screen below is a listing of some of files moved to the backup directory and renamed before new files are transferred from source to destination.
-My NAS is based on FreeNAS Coral (FreeBSD) and backup of changed files is in catalog `../backup_Documents`.
+My NAS is based on FreeNAS (FreeBSD) and backup of changed files is in catalog `../backup_Documents`.

 ![New configurations](screenshots/master/rsync/rsync3.png)